mohahf19/mohahf19.github.io/_pages/about.md

 Hobbies
 =====
-In my free time, I enjoy going on aimless photography walks.
+In my free time, I enjoy going on photography walks.
 If you are interested in seeing some of my work, feel free to check out my [Instagram](https://www.instagram.com/mohahf19/) account.
 I also love playing table tennis!
 It can get really competitive, however.
 Other than that, I love playing chess (disclaimer: I am not so good).